Blueberry Pancake Oatmeal Recipe

 But I didn’t have the energy.
 We’d stayed up late and J had been up early (and we of course used the excuse of some good storm-watching to break our no-wine-on-weeknights rule).

-Instead, I decided to make this oatmeal, which was inspired by blueberry pancakes but doesn’t involve as much standing at the stove.
+Instead, I decided to make this blueberry pancake oatmeal recipe, which was inspired by blueberry pancakes but doesn’t involve as much standing at the stove.

 Blueberry Pancake Oatmeal